BinghuanLi/post_tWIHEP/README.md

 rootplJobs
 -------------------------

 Scripts in directory "rootplJobs" are used to create rootplas.
 It takes the output of tWIHEPFramework as input.
 1. Current Working Directory is BaseDir, please copy rootplJobs/Datacard/*.py to BaseDir
 2. makeHEPSubmit.py is the script to create HEP jobs at IHEP, change frameworkDir, inputBaseDir, outputBaseDir, executable of this script so the job will run frameworkDir/executable
-    3. ``` python makeHEPSubmit.py``` will create a script all.sh,
+3. ` python makeHEPSubmit.py` will create a script all.sh,
-       ```bash all.sh``` to submit all jobs, after all jobs finishes, ```python resubmitJobs.py``` to check failed job, if any job failed, run ```bash allMissingFiles.sh```
-        after this, run ```python mergeCheck.py``` to remove unnecessary files
-        you need to change baseDir and frameworkDir in skimLegacyAll.py
-        finally, submit job script allSkim.sh, this will run script skimLegacyAll.py and varMerge.py, the output will be in directory "Rootplas/"
+     `bash all.sh` to submit all jobs, after all jobs finishes, `python resubmitJobs.py` to check failed job, if any job failed, run `bash allMissingFiles.sh`, after this, run `python mergeCheck.py` to remove unnecessary files, finally, submit job script allSkim.sh, this will run script skimLegacyAll.py and varMerge.py, you need to change baseDir and frameworkDir in skimLegacyAll.py, the output will be in directory "Rootplas/"

 datacard stuff
 -----------------------